 Advanced Practice Clinicians

-1. Explain the history of opioid use in medicine
+1. Explore the history of opioid use in medicine.

-2. Describe the benefits and indications of appropriate opioid therapy
+2. Describe the benefits and indications for opioid therapy.

 This is webinar 2 of 8 for the Compass Opioid Stewardship Certificate Program.